tundish/junkdlc/blog/content/001_dialogue_and_action.md

 Some can be tried again; with others it's the end of the whole process if they fail.

 I'm starting to think there's a difference between an Action and an Activity.
 The word *Action* feels spontaneous and bounded in time, whereas an *Activity* takes longer.
-Perhaps it's the repetition of an Action until it succeeds.
+Perhaps it's the repetition of an Action until it succeeds?

 Fruition of Action
 ==================